nidzo732/NetWork/_sources/Tutorial.txt

 It tries to contact each of the IPs and if it succeeds it adds the address to the workgroup, when you give it tasks to execute it will send it to one of the computers in the list.
-The workgroup is not ready yet, it has two internal processes the dispatcher and networkListener that receive messages from workers and handle them, they need to be started in order for the workgroup to be fully operational.
+The workgroup is not ready yet, it has two internal processes the ``dispatcher`` and ``networkListener`` that receive messages from workers and handle them, they need to be started in order for the workgroup to be fully operational.
-The easiest way to star them is to call the `startServing` method of the workgroup, the method will start them and you can use all facilities of the workgroup, when you're done, call the stopServing method to ensure that they are closed.
+The easiest way to star them is to call the :py:meth:`startServing <NetWork.workgroup.Workgroup.startServing>` method of the workgroup, the method will start them and you can use all facilities of the workgroup, when you're done, call the :py:meth:`stopServing <NetWork.workgroup.Workgroup.stopServing>` method to ensure that they are closed.
-This method however is inelegant and doesn't ensure proper cleanup in case of an exception, it's better to use the with statement, it'll ensure that the workgroup is closed properly when the program exits, normally or abruptly.
+This method however is inelegant and doesn't ensure proper cleanup in case of an exception, it's better to use the ``with`` statement, it'll ensure that the workgroup is closed properly when the program exits, normally or abruptly.
 Here's how to do it both ways:

 ::